CiscoDevNet/appdynamics-ansible-ecs-fargate/README.md

 > NOTE: Waiting for pull request to be completed and released to enable full functionality: https://github.com/ansible-collections/community.aws/pull/534.
-Although underlying Boto3 library supports `depends_on` functionality, current ansible module does not have and option to force one container execution completion (containing agent binaries) bfore other ocntainer starts (monitored application).
+Although underlying Boto3 library supports `depends_on` functionality, current ansible module does not have and option to force one container execution completion (containing agent binaries) before another container starts (monitored application).

 # AppDynamics Agents in AWS ECS with Ansible